CREST Program Overview

 - The ability and willingness to work in diverse collaborative groups

 Each year, a maximum of 50 students will be accepted into each of the three CREST programs of study.
-Students who live outside of PVUSD and the Paradise Valley High School attendance boundaries are encouraged to apply.
+Students who live outside of the PVSchools and the Paradise Valley High School attendance boundaries are encouraged to apply.